flatpak/flatpak-docs/docs/using-flatpak.rst

 Applications can be found in any of your remotes using the ``search`` command.
 For example::

- $ flatpak search firefox
+ $ flatpak search krita

 Search will return any applications matching the search terms.
 Each search result includes the application ID and the remote that the application is in.
-In this example, the search term is ``firefox``.
+In this example, the search term is ``krita``.

 Install applications
 ````````````````````

 To install an application, run::

- $ flatpak install flathub org.mozilla.firefox
+ $ flatpak install flathub org.kde.krita

 Here, ``flathub`` is the name of the remote the application is to be installed
 from, and ``org.mozilla.firefox`` is the ID of the application.
 You can specify a